 · CP33 Habitat Buffers for Upland Birds

 · CP42 – Pollinator Habitat.
 Limited to 10 acres per tract offered and not to exceed 10 percent of the cropland acres of the farm.
-Strips must be a minimum of 20 feet wide, and individual habitat areas much be at least 0.5 acres in size.
+Strips must be a minimum of 20 feet wide, and individual habitat areas are at least 0.5 acres in size.

 · CP43 – Prairie Strip.
 This is a new practice for buffer strips around and/or through crop fields; may not exceed 25 percent of cropland area per field.

 All Continuous CRP practices are also eligible for a Signing Incentive Payment and a Practice Incentive Payment.

-A Grasslands Signup period for existing grasslands will be held from March 16, 2020 to May 15, 2020.
+A Grasslands Signup period for existing grasslands will be held from March 15 to April 23, 2021.
 The program emphasizes support for grazing operations, plant and animal biodiversity, and grassland and land containing shrubs and forbs under the greatest threat of conversion.
 Offers are ranked and preference may be given to those including land under risk of conversion, land of ecological significance, and land enrolled under an expiring CRP contract.
-Contract length is either 10 or 15 years.
-Participants will receive an annual rental payment and may receive up to 50% cost share for establishing approved conservation practices.
+The contract length is either 10 or 15 years.
+Participants will receive an annual rental payment and may receive up to 50% cost-share for establishing approved conservation practices.
 To find out if your grasslands are eligible for enrollment and to submit an application, contact your local Farm Service Agency office www.farmers.gov/service-center-locator .

 Regional Conservation Partnership Program (RCPP)